bentomhall/nih-system/homebrewery/world/player-options.md

 When you reach 4th level, and again at 8th, 12th, 16th, and 19th level, you can pick a Skill Trick (see Skill Tricks later in this document) you qualify for.
 When you do so, you can also substitute one skill trick you've learned for another you qualify for.

 ### Extra Attack
 Beginning at 5th level, you can attack twice, instead of once, whenever you take the Attack action on your turn.
-In addition, you can expend 2 STA when you hit with an attack to deal your Favored Foe damage an additional time per turn.
+In addition, you can expend 2 STA when you hit with your second attack from this action to deal your Favored Foe damage one additional time per turn.

 ### Land's Stride
 Starting at 8th level, moving through difficult terrain costs you no extra movement.
 You can also pass through plants without being slowed by them and without taking damage from them if they have thorns, spines, or a similar hazard.